EldritchJS/inference_results_v0.5/closed/NVIDIA/RunningOnOpenshift.md

 ### Deploy image to OpenShift cluster
 Assuming you have a project on the cluster, navigate to the pods section of your project and click on 'create pod'.

 Enter the contents of the `podsetup.yaml` file in this directory.
 Changing `namespace: ` value to your project namespace.
+Also change the `image: ` value to your docker image name and location.

 ### Acquire and preprocess data, acquire models, generate benchmark harnesses
 In the terminal, run the following `./prep.sh`